pgbross/vue-material-adapter/docs/getting-started.md

 ## Getting Serious

-The distribution comes in AMD/CJS as well as the more usual tree-shakeable ES (ESM) variants.
+The distribution comes in a tree-shakeable ES (ESM) as well as the older AMD/CJS variants.

-#### standalone plugin
+#### Standalone plugin

 | distribution                         | env        | description                |
 | ------------------------------------ | ---------- | -------------------------- |